Museum Walserhaus: History

 The Museum Walserhaus was opened in 1938 as the first ethnographic museum in the canton Ticino.
-For this purpose, a very old house from 1386 was made awailable and could therefore be preserved in its original structure.
+For this purpose, a very old house from 1386 was made available and could therefore be preserved in its original structure.
 From the beginning, the exhibition grew steadily.
 In 2006 the permanent exhibition was completely reorganized.
 Since then, the exhibition concept has expanded to include the nearby barn and the vegetable garden in front of the museum.
 Since 2009, the museum received another barn in which there is space for temporary exhibitions or handicraft workshops.
 In 2016, a project was launched to update and modernize the exhibition with a particular focus on upgrading the architectural heritage, the collection and the Ggurijnartitsch through an innovative method of presentation.
 Thanks to the project, the jobs of the curator and the guardian were preserved and work opportunities were offered to the residents and craftsmen of the village.
 The current exhibition, inaugurated in 2018, can now be seen in its modern form with updated technical infrastructure.
 In 2020 the Museum Walserhaus was nominated for the European Museum of the Year Award (EMYA).; in 2021 it won the Meyvaert Award for Sustainability that goes to a museum which demonstrates an exceptional commitment to social, economic and environmental sustainability in how it operates and/or how it presents issues of sustainability in its displays and programmes.